 The empirical research that I draw from consists of 13 qualitative interviews with 15 volunteers at an English civil society hosting charity.
-The volunteers were part of a network of home owners who provide temporary accommodation and support to destitute migrants and refugees.
+The volunteers were part of a network of homeowners who provide temporary accommodation and support to destitute migrants and refugees.
 The convenience sample was recruited through email invitations sent out by the charity to all of its volunteers.
 The interview participants included volunteers ('support workers') who undertake initial assessments and remain points of (separate) contact for each host and guest during a placement.
-The organisation, based in a City of Sanctuary, was founded following a large local demonstration about the death of Aylan Kurdi in September 2015.
-The group went on to receive funding in early 2016.
+The organisation, based in a City of Sanctuary, was founded following a large local demonstration about the death of Aylan Kurdi in September 2015 and went on to receive funding in early 2016.
 The interviews took place during September 2017-January 2018.
-Most of those interviewed were women (n=12), of varying white British and European ethnicities (one person was British of South Asian descent).
+Most of those interviewed were women (n=12), of varying white British and European ethnicities (n=14).
 Those hosted included asylum seekers, refugees and individuals who had entered the country legally but had become irregularised due to lapsed or revoked immigration visas.

 While not wanting to collapse home owning into class difference, all of the research participants can be described as the 'established middle class'.
-This group holds economic, social and cultural capital (see Savage et al., 2015), along with the capacity for the intergenerational gifting of assets that has been identified as a vital mechanism through which class status is maintained (see Adkins et al., 2020; Piketty, 2014).
-Hosting also disturbs intergenerational asset flows - not least for those living in urban centres where property can accrue value at a faster rate than wages or inflation - by temporarily eroding asset holding and inheritance.
-Hosting a refugee can diminish the potential rent raised by letting out spare rooms and can delay downsizing - the move to smaller housing when children have left home - thereby deferring the freeing up of assets.
+This group holds economic, social and cultural capital (see Savage et al., 2015), along with the capacity for the intergenerational gifting of assets that has been identified as a vital mechanism through which class status is maintained (see Adkins, Cooper and Konings, 2020; Piketty, 2014).
+Hosting also disturbs intergenerational asset flows-not least for those living in urban centres where property can accrue value at a faster rate than wages or inflation-by temporarily eroding asset holding and inheritance.

+Hosting a refugee can diminish the potential rent raised by letting out spare rooms and can delay downsizing-the move to smaller housing when children have left home-thereby deferring the freeing up of assets.
 (Although these assets are also threatened by the increasing need for means tested elder care).

-At the level of culture, there are affinities between middle- and upper-class privilege and humanitarian discourses in their emphasis on egalitarianism.
-The 'symbolic negation' of status differences, as some sociologists have noted, is becoming a vital feature of the cultural capital and embodied Bourdieusian practical sense of a (white) middle- and upper-class habitus (Jarness and Friedman, 2016: 17).
+At the level of culture, there are entanglements between middle and upper class privilege and humanitarian discourses in their emphasis on egalitarianism.
+The 'symbolic negation' of status differences, as some sociologists have noted, is becoming a vital feature of the cultural capital and embodied Bourdieusian practical sense of a (white) middle and upper class habitus (Jarness and Friedman, 2016: 17).
 Other scholars have pointed to the figure of the cultural omnivore as evincing class distinctions through an 'open, cosmopolitan orientation to both people and cultures' (DiMaggio, 1996: 161).
-There are thus material and cultural class-imbued dynamics that infuse the hosts' narratives, although we should not elide such features of class distinction with whiteness (Wallace, 2018).
-It is relevant that whiteness in the sample was mediated by family histories of seeking refuge for two participants, who both suggested a sense of genealogical indebtedness in their motivations to host.2
+There are thus material and cultural class imbued dynamics that circumscribe the host's narratives, although we should not elide such features of class distinction with whiteness alone (Wallace, 2017).
+It is relevant that whiteness in the sample was mediated by family histories of seeking refuge for two participants who both suggested a sense of genealogical indebtedness in their motivations to host (2).